 Are the chickens given growth promoting hormones?

-No, chickens in New Zealand are given growth promoting hormones.
+No, in line with the New Zealand poultry industry, our chickens are not given growth promoting hormones.

 Do other wildlife or animals have access to the chickens?